 When mashing your figs, leave a few small- or medium-sized pieces if you desire a thicker texture.
 Nothing is better than a PB&J with some chunks of fig preserves in the mix!

 My kids love spending time at grandma’s house, partly because there’s always something good cooking in the kitchen.
-My little helper added the gelatin and other ingredients into our fig preserves mixture for us.
+My little helper added the strawberry gelatin and other ingredients into our fig preserves mixture for us.